forklifters/mobile-ios-sdk-releases/README.md

 - You navigate to the Screen(s) that the Flow is added to.
 - The targeting rules of the Flow match the User Profile data that was sent by the App.

-To make sure to see recently created flows, make sure to re-foreground the app.
+Note: To see recently published flows, make sure to re-foreground your app after publishing it.

 ### Record User Events (Optional)